Hacking And Unauthorized Access

 Any business that has a computer with access to the internet or that has an internal network used by employees should be aware of the laws addressing hacking, computer theft, cyber-trespassing, and other unauthorized access to computers and networks.
 If another person or entity, such as a competitor, has hacked into your computer network, or if your business has been accused of unauthorized access of a network, we have the experience and knowledge to help you navigate through the relatively new laws in this area.

-Our experience is invaluable in responding quickly and decisively to hacking or unauthorized access events.
+Our experience is invaluable in responding quickly and decisively to hacking and unauthorized access events.

 Most states have their own laws regarding hacking, which is also known as “unauthorized access” of computer systems.
 There is also a federal statute which prohibits hacking and unauthorized access.
 The federal Computer Fraud and Abuse Act (“CFAA”) is a criminal statute that also allows for private lawsuits upon violations.
 If someone has compromised the security of your system, or if you are accused of unauthorized access, you need to be aware of this law.